lzim/teampsd/resources/training_guides/mtl_how_facilitate/mtl_more_info_webmaster/more_info_webmaster.md

     b.
 MTL More Information Module Section Maintenance
       - Click the blue "Add Section" button to add another Module section.
       - Click the checkbox to select a single module.
 Then click the red "Delete" button to delete the module.
       - Click on sequence to edit the sequence number.
 Note that the sequence can be reorganized at any time.
+      - When adding bulleted lists to the Complexity Reveals or Experiments fields, be sure to put a dash in front of the sentence, follwed by hard return for each line.
+The code will recognize the hard return as a new line and format it accordingly

   ![](https://github.com/lzim/teampsd/blob/quick_tips_webmaster/resources/training_guides/mtl_how_facilitate/mtl_more_info_webmaster/moi3.png)
    MOI_3